DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 64 - 08.20.2026.md

 - Tessa charges forward and Jacob refuses to give something back.
 - We follow them up into secret room.
 - Bloody room.
 Sword resting on table and Jaco tosses it aside.
+- Jaco swaps Tessa's pendant and Linneaus swipes it.
 -